Deep Brief · Fall / Winter 2026

 The Alarm

 You switched off your torch and the ocean ignited.
+Every movement trailed cold blue fire.
 It is one of the most extraordinary experiences in recreational diving.
-You have completely misunderstood what you were looking at.
+And you have completely misunderstood what you were looking at.

 About the Library